 There are 4 priorities that should be prerequisite with regard to wives/mothers working outside of the home:

-2. Husband’s approval.
 Many working wives are able to gain approval from their husbands by pressuring them.
-Although some husbands don’t actually agree with their wives working, they relent under pressure.
+Although some husbands don’t agree with their wives working, they relent under pressure.
 This is not the approval that a wife should seek or desire.
 Pressured approval will eventually undermine the marriage relationship.

-If both husband and wife feel the need for the wife to work and both agree that she should work, some very specific goals should be established for the wife’s income; otherwise, additional debt will result.
-At least once a year every working couple should reevaluate their goals and objectives, particularly the purpose of the wife’s income.
+If both husband and wife feel the need for the wife to work and both agree that she should work, some very specific goals should be established for the wife’s income.
+Otherwise, additional debt will result.
+At least once a year every working couple should reevaluate their goals and objectives.
+This is particularly true concerning the purpose of the wife’s income.
 A young couple would be well advised not to merge the wife’s income into their budget.
 To do so invites future disaster in the event of the birth of children, illness, or the husband’s job change.

-They should learn to live on the husband’s income and use the wife’s for one-time purchases (car, furniture, or down payment on a home), debt reduction, or comfort and special occasion purchases (presents and gifts, vacation, or private school).
+They should learn to live on the husband’s income.
+They can then use the wife’s for one-time purchases (car, furniture, or down payment on a home).
+It can also be for debt reduction, comfort and special occasion purchases (presents and gifts, vacation, or private school).

 God’s Word describes the wife’s role as equal spiritually and dependent materially.
 She is her husband’s helpmate —supporter and companion.
-The husband is commanded to love his wife, care for her needs, and accept the responsibility for the family.
+The husband is commanded to love and care for his wife, and be responsible for the family.
 If a wife’s working outside of the home doesn’t interfere with these biblical priorities, then the decision should be one of mutual consent.
 But if it does, then the marriage continuity must come first.

-This article is an adaptation of Larry Burkett’s book, Using Your Money Wisely: Biblical Principles Under Scrutiny, published by Moody Publishers.
-This and many other wonderful financial concepts are found on the web site for Crown Financial Ministries at www.crown.org.
-We can’t recommend this ministry enough to obtain straight-forward, Biblical financial help and resources.
+This article is adapted from Larry Burkett’s book, Using Your Money Wisely: Biblical Principles Under Scrutiny, published by Moody Publishers.
+Many other wonderful financial concepts are found on the web site for Crown Financial Ministries at Crown.org.
+We highly recommend this ministry to obtain straight-forward, Biblical financial help and resources.